Bronkoknorb/PyImageStream/README.md

     python3 main.py

-The stream can then be watched on: http://YOUR_HOST:8888/ (where YOUR_HOST is your host name or IP address, or localhost on the same PC).
+The stream can then be watched on: http://YOUR_HOST:8888/ (where YOUR_HOST is your host name or IP address or localhost on the same machine).